ZacheeNiyokwizera/Coffee-Ordering-Web-App/README.md

 The Coffee Shop Project is a web application that provides a dynamic and interactive way for users to browse, customize, and purchase coffee.
 It includes predefined coffee types, integration with third-party sources for coffee data, and extensive customization options for users to create their own unique coffee blends.

 ## Features
-Here’s how you can integrate the feature about viewing order history into the project description:

----

 ## Project Description